About Sogyal Rinpoche

 Out of this was born his unique style of teaching, and his ability to attune these teachings to modern life, demonstrated so vividly in his ground-breaking book, The Tibetan Book of Living and Dying.
 More than 3 million copies have been printed, in 34 languages and the book is available in 80 countries.

-Rinpoche has been teaching for over 40 years and continues to travel widely in Europe, America, Australia and Asia.
+Rinpoche has been teaching for over 40 years in Europe, America, Australia and Asia.

 Watch a teaching

 Sogyal Rinpoche explains that there is much more to meditation than saying mantras and burning incense.